About

 Todd is a Public Affairs Consultant and has served as an Advisor to Ontario’s Deputy Premier and the President of the Métis Nation of Ontario.

 He has volunteered on many boards with a focus on Indigenous, health, and human rights issues.
-He is a founding member of the Rainbow Railroad, a non-profit organization created to help LGBT people around the globe seek safe haven from state-enabled violence, murder or persecution.
+He is a founding member of the Rainbow Railroad, a non-profit organization created to help 2SLGBTQI+ people around the globe seek safe haven from state-enabled violence, murder or persecution.

 Todd is Métis and lives in St Andrews, New Brunswick with his partner Kirk.